 Research and Innovation

-Mexico is a Megadiverse country characterized by unparalleled natural beauty, biodiversity but too large-scale human impacts.
+Mexico is a Megadiverse country, #4 in the world, characterized by unparalleled natural beauty and biodiversity.
 As a result, Mexico has many rare and threatened species that need our attention and help.
 It is essential in this region to manage biodiversity in the remaining habitats and restore degraded lands to enhance biodiversity.

 Our field station scientists collaborate with faculty and graduate students from local and international universities conducting research related to rare species ecology and recovery, ecosystem integrity, conservation planning and ecological restoration.
-Sustainable agro-ecosystems, permaculture, tissue culture and plant propogation are also researched with the aim of creating sustainable agricultural systems.
-The workshop and innovation laboratory will focus on creating unique solutions to local and global challenges.
+Regenerative agriculture, tissue culture and plant propagation are also researched with the aim of creating regenerative agricultural systems.
+The workshop and innovation laboratory focuses on creating unique solutions to local and global challenges.

 University and high school level